argilla-io/argilla/README.md

 ### 3. Load and create a training set
-After a few iterations of data annotation, we can load the Rubrix dataset and create a training set for training.
-At this step, there're many options: you can use any NLP library to train a supervised model, you can train a few-shot text classifier (e.g., Flair TARS model), etc.
+After a few iterations of data annotation, we can load the Rubrix dataset and create a training set to train or fine-tune a supervised model.

-In this example, let's transform it into a Hugging Face dataset to suppose we'll be training a Hugging Face pre-trained model.

 ```python
 # load the Rubrix dataset as a pandas DataFrame